CVE-2026-1950: CWE-121 Stack-based Buffer Overflow in DeltaWW AS320T

 Description

-Delta Electronics AS320T device contains a critical stack-based buffer overflow vulnerability due to lack of length checking on a buffer associated with file names.
-This vulnerability has a CVSS score of 9.
-8, indicating it is critical with high impact on confidentiality, integrity, and availability.
+Delta Electronics AS320T device contains a stack-based buffer overflow vulnerability due to lack of length checking on a buffer related to file names.
+This vulnerability has a critical CVSS score of 9.
+8, indicating it can be exploited remotely without privileges or user interaction, leading to full confidentiality, integrity, and availability compromise.
 The affected product is a cloud service, and a patch is available.
 There are no known exploits in the wild at this time.

 AI-Powered Analysis